An easy skinny broccoli alfredo recipe that your whole family will love.

 I’m sharing this yummy pasta dish along with the rest of The Cooking Housewives.
 Make sure you check out the other 12 Italian style recipes for ideas for your next family dinner.

-Right after I had my first and second back surgery it was pretty evident that I wouldn’t be cooking for a while.
-Wanting to help my husband out, who rarely cooked before my injury, I set out to find some quick and easy recipes for him to try.
+Right after I had my first, and second, back surgery it was pretty evident that I wouldn’t be cooking for a while.
+I wanted to help my husband out, who rarely cooked before my injury, so I set out to find some quick and easy recipes for him to try.

 He made a lot of our old favorites but I found a few new ones for him to try, like this skinny broccoli alfredo recipe.
-It seemed easy to make, perfect for a budding chef, so he gave it a shot.
+It seemed easy to make and it was perfect for a budding chef, so he gave it a shot.
 We all loved it so he tweaked it a bit to suit our tastes and we’ve been making it ever since.

 One of the big tweaks he made was in the preparation of the broccoli.
 The original recipe calls for the broccoli to be cooked in the same pan as the onions and garlic.
 We prefer our broccoli to be cooked a little more so we always steam it separately and then add it in.